QuantEcon/python-lecture-sandpit.myst/lectures/unpleasant.md

 ## Setup

-Let's start with quick reminders of the model's components.
+Let's start with quick reminders of the model's components set out in our lecture on **Money Supplies and Price Levels**.

+Please consult that lecture for more details and Python code that we'll also use in this lecture.

 For $t \geq 1$, **real balances** evolve according to